jumbo-tech-campus/git-workshop/README.md

 ## Exercises
 Good luck and have fun with these exercises!
+<b>NOTE: You can find the Git history for each exercise on a seperate branch.
+To start with the first exercise, checkout branch `one` first.
+Once you have succeeded, checkout branch `two` for the second exercise etcetera</b>

 ### Exercise one: rewrite commit message of last commit
 The commit message of the last commit is missing the JIRA issue number (GIT-1).
 Add the JIRA issue number to the commit message by using `git commit --amend`.
 The new commit message should be `[GIT-1] Update the README to include the first exercise`